petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/configuring-hreflang-meta-data.md

 1. Check/Uncheck *Enable Only Translated Hreflangs*.

-   This configuration only affects Pages in the current site.
+   This configuration only affects pages in the current site.

    ![Enable or disable the hreflang behavior for a site's pages.](./configuring-hreflang-meta-data/images/03.png)